joemaller/version-everything/README.md

 ```
 ## How to version everything

-There are several ways version-everything can be used, the only requirement is a list of files to synchronize versions into.
-Files can be text (php, css, markdown, whatever) or structured data (JSON, yaml or xml).
+There are several ways version-everything can be used, the only requirement is an array of files to synchronize versions into.
+The files can be text (php, css, markdown, whatever) or structured data (JSON, yaml or xml).

+The file list is an array specified in one of the following forms, in order or precedence:

+1. Command line arguments
+2. `files` key in a **.version-everything.js** file
+3. version_files key in the parent project's package.json file

 ### npm lifecycle script in package.json